-The Apple iPhone X is here, but with such a huge change to the design of the phone, including the ditching of Touch ID and the introduction of Face ID, how you control and use the new iPhone changes to.
+Got a new iPhone X?
+Or thinking about getting one?
+With such a huge change to the design of the phone, including the ditching of Touch ID and the introduction of Face ID, how you control and use the new iPhone changes too.

 We've put together a number of tips and tricks to help you get the most of out of the new smartphone from Apple, to get you up-to-speed as quickly as you can with your new phone.